snowman-repos/book/project_managers/README.md

 Here you go into full detail about what every part of the website or application should **have** and **do**.

 This should probably take the form of a table, where each feature has a name or number (remember above we talked about a shared language that everyone can use to reference parts of the project?), alongside a details step-by-step description.
+It pairs well with wireframes, providing additional information that'snot always easy to convey visually.
 For example:

 * **Products Inventory**: Display a list of available products, paginated in groups of 12.
 For each product in the list, show the name, image, price, category, rating, and an add to cart button.
 Clicking on a product shows the product detail section.
 Clicking the add to cart button adds the product to the shopping cart.